malmiteria/super-alternative-to-super/README.md

 Or in other term, there is a conflict between the parents method when a child instance tries to inherit a method that both parent seem to have.

-The MRO algorithm comes as a solution to this problem, by linearising the inheritence trees, which in term allows to resolve the method of instance A as the method of the first parent in MRO order capable to deliver this method.
+The MRO algorithm comes as a solution to this problem, by linearising the inheritance trees, which in term allows to resolve the method of instance A as the method of the first parent in MRO order capable to deliver this method.

 This linearisation comes with a few meaningful rules, such as:
  - child < parent